MicrosoftDocs/win32/desktop-src/SecCrypto/using-the-certificate-services-backup-and-restore-functions.md

 ---
-Description: 'Certificate Services provides a set of functions which can be used to back up and restore the certificate services database files.' ms.assetid: '47e8f490-ecb2-4c41-8bf0-b673e173ddc6'
+Description: Certificate Services provides a set of functions which can be used to back up and restore the certificate services database files. ms.assetid: 47e8f490-ecb2-4c41-8bf0-b673e173ddc6
-title: Using the Certificate Services Backup and Restore Functions
+title: Using the Certificate Services Backup and Restore Functions ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Using the Certificate Services Backup and Restore Functions